loge5/loge5/README.md

-Working for a decade as a software developer in the tourism industry.
+Working for over a decade as a software developer in the tourism industry.

 - 📫 How to reach me: loges.rolf@gmail.com